Riding, riding, riding – I’m back again!

 Beginning of June will be a very interesting time for developers in the Stockholm area.
 Not only do we have Geek Meet Charity June 4th but Mozilla will throw an event June 2nd as well!

 Lately I’ve been investigating newer versions of JavaScript, and what web browser support they have.
-And, as usual when I create something I find useful, I want to share it with the world.
+And, as usual when I create something I find useful, I want to share it with the world. π

-Here I will walk you through and at the end of the article we will have created a fully functional Firefox extension!
+Admit that you have always wanted to know how to develop a Firefox extension but never had the time to learn. π Here I will walk you through and at the end of the article we will have created a fully functional Firefox extension!